chaosvector/vim-business-model-canvas/README.md

 The famous
 [*Business Model Canvas*](https://en.wikipedia.org/wiki/Business_Model_Canvas)
-available in a single ``vim session``, ready made for crunch time.
+adapted as a single ``vim session``, ready made for crunch time.
 Starting ``vim`` with the option ``-S bmc.vim`` sets up your editor to the well-known layout of the *Business Model Canvas*.
 Each window contains a [markdown](https://daringfireball.net/projects/markdown/) file corresponding